gojek/clickstream-web/docs/reference/methods.md

 ## **track**

 Dispatches a new event asynchronously.
 Processes the event and registers them in the system.
-It doesn't take network request into account, success of the .track() should not mean that event is sent and stored at backend.
+It doesn't take network request into account, success of the .track() doesn't mean that event is sent and stored at backend.
-In case of failure it rejects the promise with proper error, and in that case event is not registered in the system.
+In case of failure it rejects the promise with error, and in that case event is not registered in the system.
 Errors can be of different type, represented by the [error codes](https://github.com/gojekfarm/clickstream-web/blob/main/src/error.js).

 #### **Arguments**